A watch for backpacking that most people use every day. An upgraded altimeter watch with more features and longer battery life is also recommended.

 The Fanmis Military is a backpacking watch you can use anywhere.
 It can be used not only for various outdoor activities but also for style statements.

-The watch also adjusts the calendar automatically and is so light that you can take it anytime, anywhere.
+The watch adjusts the calendar automatically and is so light that you can take it anytime, anywhere.

 8. Casio GD100-1BCR G-Shock

-This is a powerful wrist piece with amazing features.
+This is a powerful wrist piece with unique features.
 A watch that can withstand water pressure up to 200 meters deep speaks for itself.
 When you’re on an intense hike, you probably don’t want to stop to press a little button.

 The cool thing you can do with this watch is set the time for several cities worldwide.
 You can also set different alarms and have the date adjusted automatically.
 There is also a timer and stopwatch to record the time it took to reach the summit.